SARMs Liquid Vs Capsules

 Capsule SARMs = Greater shelf life, greater ease of administration, far more appealing to most customers

-Liquid SARMs = Possibly less risky from a legal perspective if you are a vendor, in certain scenarios where smaller incremental dosing changes are needed (e.g. carefully titrating the dosage of S4) they can prove to be useful
+Liquid SARMs = When smaller incremental dosing changes are needed (e.g. carefully titrating the dosage of S4) they can prove to be more useful

 Level Of Efficacy/Bioavailability of SARMs Liquid Vs Capsules = Exactly The Same